-Vic Wise: Freedom Ruck Founder & West Coast Rucker
+Vic Wise: Freedom Ruck Founder & Rucker

-Alex Miller: Friend & Freedom Ruck East Coast
+Alex Miller: Friend & Freedom Rucker

-He has a profound respect for our servicemen and women and their families and is excited to have the opportunity to honor them and raise money for a well deserving charity once again.
+He and Vic were roommates at James Madison University and have remained friends ever since.
+He has a good friend currently deployed and has a profound respect for all of our servicemen and women and their families and is excited to have the opportunity to honor them and raise money for a well deserving charity once again.

 Robert lives in Fredericksburg, VA with his wife, son, and daughter.
 Participating in athletic events with Team RWB is a passion for Robert.

 Robert works as a DoD civilian with the United States Marine Corps, working alongside uniformed Marines to buy or build all assets that the ground warriors need to overcome the enemy.

 As a Navy veteran himself, Robert participated in the 2015 & 2016 Freedom Ruck to give back to the Navy community and promote patriotism.
 The 2015 Freedom Ruck event was the first in which Robert carried Old Glory.